FiddleBop's logo

 • Landed Festival

-FiddleBop plays Gypsy jazz, re-imagined for the 2020s!
+FiddleBop plays Gypsy jazz plus!
 On violin, Spanish guitar, keyboard, and fretless bass.
 And we sing too, with four voices in harmony.
 We love what we play, and it shows!
+"Fiddlebop played an amazing set of wonderful music that delighted everyone" (Brecon Jazz Club)

 So what ties all this together?
-Why, our Gypsy-style zing, passion, and joie de vivre!
+Why, our love of this wonderful music, with its Gypsy-style zing, passion, and joie de vivre!

 Well, for the long answer then take a look here.
 But the short answer is that FiddleBop plays Gypsy jazz — which was jointly created by Django Reinhardt and Stephane Grappelli in 1930s Paris — updated for the 2020s.
-Re-imagined, updated, re-invented.
+Re-imagined, re-explored, re-invented.
 Brought up to date, and very eclectic.
+Genre-agnostic, even.

 But still with all the pizzazz and excitement — the Gypsy zing — of the original.

 Paul Stevens, FiddleBop's keyboard whiz.
-Photo: Jo Davies Graeme Lamble, FiddleBop's bassist extraordinaire.
+Photo: Joanna Davies Graeme Lamble, FiddleBop's bassist extraordinaire.
 Photo: Ruth Redmond-Cooper

 All of which is why (and please excuse us since we're about to blow our own trumpet and mix our own metaphors), audiences love FiddleBop's unique Gypsy-tinged flavour of jazz music.